 Why a Master’s in Data Analytics is Worth It: Digging into Data Analytics Careers

-If you’re still wondering whether a master’s in business data analytics is worth it, let’s take a closer look at the prospects of a career in data analytics.
-In a report written in conjunction with Business-Higher Education Forum and Burning Glass Technologies, IBM found 59 percent of all data science and analytics jobs are in the finance, insurance, professional services, and information technology fields.
+If you’re still wondering whether a master’s in data analytics is worth it, let’s take a closer look at the prospects of a career in data analytics.
+In a report written in conjunction with Business-Higher Education Forum and Burning Glass Technologies, IBM found 59% of all data science and analytics jobs are in the finance, insurance, professional services, and information technology fields.

 Job search site Glassdoor found data scientist to be the No. 1 best job in the United States in 2017, based on the number of job openings, salaries, and overall job satisfaction ratings.
 Glassdoor found job satisfaction rated 4.4 out of 5 with a median salary of $110,000.